How to Stimulate the Vagus Nerve for Mind-Body Health

 There is both a free and paid version of this app, but you’ll need a headset and an iPhone (it’s not available for Android).

-Neuvana’s website clearly states that it is designed to increase overall wellness rather than treat medical conditions.
+Neuvana’s website clearly states that it is designed to enhance overall wellness rather than treat medical conditions.

 And note that even medical VNS is not a quick fix — it can take several months before you experience the full effects.